Keksuccino/FancyMenu-Docs-Contributions/README.md

 Please keep in mind that I will not add rushed, too short or uninformative pages, because otherwise the docs would become a confusing spam hell.

+Thank you very much to all contributors who make the mod more accessible for others by writing docs pages! 🙏🏻

 # Page Formatting

 FancyMenu's documentation is formatted with Markdown, so you can use that in pages!